endepointe/watchlog/docs/PRD.md

 ## User Experience and Usability Plan

-A first-time user will navigate to the product page (frontend repo) read about the product software, and make a decision about whether this service fits their needs.
-If their needs can be met with service provided, they will create an account and be redirected to their account dashboard.
+A first-time user will navigate to the repo, read about the product software, and make a decision about whether this service fits their needs.
+If their needs can be met with service provided, they will install the software.

-From their account dashboard, they will be able to:
-- download their certificate and private key
-- download the sofware along with the license
-- copy their one-time-password (OTP) information (important)
-- view existing log sources (not the data) being collected

-The user will install the software (Tauri app) onto their machine.

-When that process is complete, they will run the binary (doubleclick/cli) and be presented with a login screen where they will enter their OTP (or user/pass).
+When that process is complete, they will run the binary.

-When they have successfully authenticated, full visibility of log data will be available.
-The user will be able to interact with each log source, download their data from the central server, and add/remove log sources.
+When they have successfully run the binary, log data will be fed to the storage-controller.
+From the storage-controller server, the user will be able to interact with each log source, download their data from the central server, and add/remove log sources.

-We will make every attempt to ensure compatibility with users with disabilities as the project progresses.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>